-Here at WHS, music education is a valued subject in the fine arts.
+Music education is a valued subject in the fine arts.
 Music education makes strong links with art, drama, history, heritage, culture, maths, science, language, and social skills.
-Students who take music as a course will be offered a wide variety of learning opportunities including music theory, music history, practical music, and composition.
+Music students are offered a wide variety of learning opportunities including music theory, music history, practical music, and composition.

 In year 7 and 8, all students take music for 13 weeks (in rotation with other options).
 The topics covered include: ukulele skills, sound arts, composition, nga taonga puoro, and music theory.